Solving our recycling dilemmas

 attitudes, behaviours and outlook

-Cleanaway, Australia’s largest waste management company, is committed to reducing emissions across its business.
-In addition, it is educating Australians about how we can improve recycling levels and reduce landfill waste and emissions.
-Its online education platform, Greenius, is backed by the findings of its annual Recycling Behaviours Reports, which explore Australia’s changing attitudes and behaviours around recycling.
+Cleanaway, Australia’s largest waste management company, is committed to reducing emissions across its business while educating Australians about improving recycling levels and reducing landfill waste and emissions.
+The CEFC has worked with Cleanaway since 2017 to support an ambitious program of initiatives including the online education platform Greenius and the development of Recycling Behaviours Reports which provide insights into the changing attitudes and behaviours of Australians around recycling.

 About this report